komodorio/helm-dashboard/README.md

 Local Helm chart is a directory with specially named files and a `Chart.yaml` file, which you can install via Helm, without the need to publish the chart into Helm repository.
 Chart developers might want to experiment with the chart locally, before uploading into public repository.
 Also, a proprietary application might only use non-published chart as an approach to deploy the software.

-For all the above use-cases, you may use Helm Dashboard UI, spcifying location of your local chart folders via special `--local-chart` command-line parameter.
+For all the above use-cases, you may use Helm Dashboard UI, specifying the location of your local chart folders via special `--local-chart` command-line parameter.
 The parameter might be specified multiple times, for example:

 ```shell
 helm-dashboard --local-chart=/opt/charts/my-private-app --local-chart=/home/dev/sources/app/chart